handrelos/CSE6040-practice/README.md

 # CSE6040-practice
-CSE 6040 boot camp Collab lessons
+CSE 6040 python boot camp collab lessons

 I do not own these code snippets and it is provided by CSE 6040 as part of the Georgia Institute of Technology OMSA program.